morris-lab/CellTag-Titration/README.md

 Imaging-based titration software for GFP-Celltag lentivirus

 ### Description
-This repository contains a python scripts required for titering for GFP-CellTag Virus.
+This repository contains a python script required for titering for GFP-CellTag Virus.
 For a detailed explanation, please refer to the paper: Guo et. al., CellTag Indexing: a genetic barcode-based multiplexing tool for single-cell technologies, bioRxiv, 2018 (new version under review).

 For the CellTag experiment, titration of CellTag-lentivirus is required.